adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/README.md

 # Production Validation

-	Memory Usage : As wetermarking is in place, old events are filtred (see image bellow) Watermarking capture from one Dataflow event :
+* Memory Usage : As wetermarking is in place, old events are filtred (see image bellow) Watermarking capture from one Dataflow event :

-# Details for change deployment,
-•	Put Els
+* ElasticSearch Best Practises are to respect and out of the scope.
 # Monitor your code
 - Restart it in case of crash when using OOZIE or another scheduler to restart the code if needed.
   You can check simply with monitor activiry from NIFI and post to another Kafka Topic to KILL and Restart the actual runinng code, but this is out of the scope and is more related to monitoring streaming applications.